 The Dance Academy of North Jersey competition team is a group of young women and men with similar interests who come together to learn, rehearse and perform -- in a supportive, fun environment.
 The DANJ team has achieved national recognition for their exceptional technique, diverse, professional choreography, performance qualities, and unique costuming, in all styles of dance.
-While having consistently been recognized as one of the leaders in the competitive dance world, the DANJ team understands that dance is an art form and that dance competitions are a place for them to gain exposure to, and develop friendly relationships with, dancers and choreographers from other studios and dance organizations.
+While having consistently been recognized as one of the leaders in the competitive dance world, DANJ team members understand that dance is an art form and that dance competitions are a place for them to gain exposure to, and develop friendly relationships with, dancers and choreographers from other studios and dance organizations.

-The DANJ team participates in four regional competitions during the school year and one national competition.
-The regional competitions run between late February and mid-May and the national competition is usually in early July.
-The regionals are generally within driving distance; however, depending on the distance and competition schedule, some families may decide to stay overnight close to the venue (for example, if the venue is 60+ minutes away and a dancer is performing late one night and early the next morning, it may be more convenient for that dancer to stay close to the competition venue).
-National competitions are frequently outside the immediate NY Metropolitan area, although they occasionally are in New York City.
+The DANJ team participates in four regional competitions during the school year (usually late February thru mid-May) and one national competition (usually early July).
+Regionals are generally within driving distance; however, depending on the distance and competition schedule, some families may decide to stay overnight close to the venue (for example, if the venue is 60+ minutes away and a dancer is performing late in the evening and early the next morning, it may be more convenient for the family to stay close to the competition venue).
+National competitions are frequently outside the immediate NY Metropolitan area, although they are occasionally in New York City.
 Please visit our Team Achievements page.

-The competition team dancers range in age from 7 to 18.
-Dancers are invited to join the team based on an observation process, which may be accomplished in class during the school year or summer and/or group or private auditions during the summer and fall.
-As a member of the team, every dancer must: (i) attend scheduled choreography sessions, rehearsals, and all ‘mandatory’ (i.e., 4 regional and one national) competitions; (ii) enroll in and attend at least two ballet classes per week; (iii) enroll in the Summer Technique Program and attend at least 20 of the 30+ classes offered, as well as two weeks of the summer Ballet Bootcamps; and (iv) comply with all studio and competition team policies.
+DANJ competition team dancers range in age from 6 to 18.
+Dancers are invited to join the team based on an observation process, which may be accomplished in school year and summer classes, and/or group or private auditions.
+As a member of the team, every dancer must: (i) attend scheduled choreography sessions, rehearsals, and all ‘mandatory’ (i.e., 4 regional and one national) competitions; (ii) enroll in and attend at least two ballet classes per week; (iii) enroll in the DANJ Summer Tech program and attend at least 20 of the 30+ classes, as well as two weeks of the DANJ summer Ballet Bootcamp; and (iv) comply with all studio and competition team policies.